 Evolution of the Springfield EDC Solution

-Many years ago, Springfield Armory — like other manufactures — entered the polymer pistol revolution.
-They sought to give consumers a lightweight, high-capacity, full-powered 9mm/.40 caliber.
+Many years ago, Springfield Armory — like other manufacturers — entered the polymer pistol revolution.
+It sought to give consumers a lightweight, high-capacity, full-powered 9mm/.40 caliber.
 Springfield cut down its 4-inch XD Service model double-stack pistol and created the 3-inch Sub-Compact XD.
 The XD Sub-Compact is a fine pistol.
-Like others in its class, however, it isn’t a practical ankle or deep carry gun.
+Like others in its class, however, it isn’t a practical ankle or deep-carry gun.

-Single stacks have narrower frames than double stacks with commensurately reduced slide width and magazine capacity (normally seven rounds).
+A single-stack has a narrower frame than a double-stack, with commensurately reduced slide width and magazine capacity (normally seven rounds).
 The XD-S is a great carry gun.
 I sold a lot of them while employed at a local gun shop.
-But the pendulum had been shoved too hard for some concealed carriers (including cops) who began to feel that maybe the magazine capacity was too small, and the grip was too thin and less easy to control.
+But the pendulum had been shoved too hard for some concealed carriers (including cops), who began to feel that maybe the magazine capacity was too small and the grip was too thin (making the gun harder to control).
 It was time to gently push it back the other way.

-Springfield Armory describes the Hellcat as a micro-compact pistol.
-I believe the term “micro hi-cap” is better, as it describes a single-stack-sized pistol with double-stack capacity (11 rounds) engineered into a smaller frame that is more substantial than the single stack.
+Springfield Armory describes the Hellcat as a “micro-compact” pistol.
+I believe the term “micro hi-cap” is better, as it describes a single-stack-sized pistol with double-stack capacity (11 rounds) engineered into what the company calls a “trim package.”
 I am amazed at Springfield’s engineering to have accomplished this feat!
 This Hellcat represents a whole new genre of EDC gun.

 Height (with 11-round magazine): 4 inches